 The question is whether there is a higher percentage of black people who dislike cats in comparison to white people and if so why?

 Superstition can foster an unjustified fear of the cat.
 This will naturally lead to dislike or even hatred.
 Black people may have a tendency to have more superstitions about the cat than white people.
-I have no information to support that.
+I have no firm information to support that.
 It is just a gut feel and a guess.
+Certainly in Africa domestic cats are seen by some as bearer of evil especially if something strange has happened such as the cat has got their head stuck in a jar. have a page on black cat entering the debating chamber of Kenya’s Parliament and one MP asks for an immediate evacuation.

 Of course, if I saw all the visitors to PoC I would be able to see the percentage of white to black people.
 People who visit the site will normally like cats.
 Alexa an internet company that provides information about website does not and cannot provide a visitor profile with respect to their skin color.